-Records were provided of monthly visible emission observations for 2019.
+Records were provided of monthly visible emission observations for the period April 2020 through November 2021.
 The records included the date, time, name of observer, whether the reader is certified, and the status of visible emissions.
-From the records provided, there were no visible emissions observed from FG-PLANERSYSTEM for 2019.
+From the records provided, there were no visible emissions observed from FG-PLANERSYSTEM for this time period.

 The differential pressure across the baghouse is to be recorded once per day during operation.
 Records provided show the differential pressure being recorded during each day of operations.
 The exhaust from the baghouse is also inspected, along with checks on the pulse jet to make sure cleaning of the baghouse is operating properly (SC VI.3).
-On 12/9/2019, a deviation in the pressure drop was recorded of 8.5 in.
-WC.
-This deviation was recorded with the date, reason, and corrective actions taken.
-The monitoring gauge had a malfunction and was repaired.
-During the deviation, no visible emissions were observed (SC VI.5 and 7).

 Monthly inspection and maintenance logs were provided for the baghouse in FG-PLANERSYSREM.
 The tube sheet (clean side) is inspected for dust accumulations, along with rips or loose seals.
 Each inspection section of the baghouse is graded on a "Good", "Fair", or "Poor" basis.
 Notes are provided if parts are replaced.
-For example, on 7/28/19, the cover seals were inspected and the door seal was replaced (SC VI.7).

 PotlatchDeltic has been prompt and complete in submitting semiannual CAM downtime incident summary reports and excursion/exceedance summary reports.
-There were no exceedances/excursions and downtime incidents during 2019 (SC VII.4 and 5).
+There were no exceedances/excursions and downtime incidents during 2021 (SC VII.4 and 5).